HelenFoster/JSentenceHighlighter/README.md

 Edit config.py to match your deck.
 See the comments in the file for what each variable means.

-Restart Anki and "Highlight sentences" should appear on the Tools menu.
-This runs the highlighting operation as defined in config.py.
+Restart Anki.
+"Highlight all sentences" should appear on the Tools menu of the main window, and "Highlight selected sentences" on the Edit menu of the browser.
+These run the highlighting operation as defined in config.py.
+Selected notes with different types than the type specified in the config will be ignored.
 (The config is auto-reloaded at the start of each run, so you don't need to restart Anki again after changing something.)

 After each run, the addon places a timestamped log file in your Anki profile directory.
 Running with targetField=None doesn't change your deck, so you can look at this file to see what is going to be done.